 If you work is selected, you agree for Wilt to have first publication rights for the piece.
 You retain permanent copyright of the work.

-Submissions for the first issue are open until Monday 30th April 2018.
+Submissions for the final issue are open until 30th January 2019.

 Below are submission guidelines.